-When it comes to painting backdrops for model railroads, you can usually get away with less rather than more.
+When it comes to painting backdrops for model railroads, it’s good to keep in mind that helpful phrase, “less is more.”
 You can opt for commercial backdrops with sprawling landscapes and intricate scenery, but generally all it takes to give your scenes a touch of realism is a roller, a brush, and blue and white paint.
 To help you perfect the process of making simple backdrops for model railroads, modeler Tom Lund teaches you the expert painting techniques you’ll need for a realistic blue sky.

 Tom begins his step-by-step demonstration by discussing his favorite way to pick a flat, latex shade of blue for backdrops for model railroads.
 He explains why you don’t want to go with a paint that has any shine to it to avoid reflections.
 Once your color has been selected and you’ve poured some into a tray, Tom shows you how to use a small roller to apply even coats to your backdrops for model railroads.